adamrmelnyk/oxide_boy/README.md

 A gameboy / DMG emulator

 This project is currently in progress and has a few missing parts.
-Currently there is no GUI, sound or user input, though the vast majority of the project including the run loop and CPU instructions are implemented.
-Currently running only displays and executes the instructions without a GUI.
+Currently there is no sound or user input, though the vast majority of the project including the run loop and CPU instructions are implemented.
+Currently running only draws tiles, but not sprites, and executes the instructions in the console if logging is enabled.

 ## Building